Lowell mill girls: Work and living environment

 Contemporary observers thought that by the 1830s, the social position of the factory girls had been degraded considerably in France and England.
 In her autobiography, Harriet Hanson Robinson (who worked in the Lowell mills from 1834 to 1848) suggests that "It was to overcome this prejudice that such high wages had been offered to women that they might be induced to become mill girls, in spite of the opprobrium that still clung to this degrading occupation...."
+However, in letters written by Mary A. Paul she states that "I expect to be paid about two dollars a week but it will be dearly earned .24" and spends a whole letter discussing the decrease in wages that happened in 1846.

 Factory conditions

 The Lowell System combined large-scale mechanization with an attempt to improve the stature of its female workforce and workers.
 A few girls who came with their mothers or older sisters were as young as ten years old, some were middle-aged, but the average age was about 24.
+The very young girls of ages 10–15 were often called "doffers" as they would take off the full bobbins and replace them, otherwise known as doffing.
 Usually hired for contracts of one year (the average stay was about four years), new employees were given assorted tasks as spare hands and paid a fixed daily wage while more experienced loom operators would be paid by the piece.
 They were paired with more experienced women, who trained them in the ways of the factory.